 Lincoln Hall was a rooming house for Black male students at Penn State that became a center for African-American campus life from the late 1930s to the early 1950s.

-The circa 1910 home at 119 North Bernard Street in State College was owned and operated by Harry and Rosa Gifford and their children, Bessie and Emanuel.
+The circa 1910 home at 119 North Barnard Street in State College was owned and operated by Harry and Rosa Gifford and their children, Bessie and Emanuel.
 The family had moved from Mississippi to be cooks at several fraternity houses.

 An unofficial campus policy at the time meant that Black men attending Penn State could only live in Lincoln Hall or in one of the few private homes in State College that accepted African American students as renters.
 Black women could live only in the dormitories or private homes.